-- There is fraud; - The Member has passed away; - The Member is institutionalized; - The Member's whereabouts are unknown and there is no forwarding address; - The Member has moved out of state or outside metropolitan Denver or has become eligible for CHP+ benefits outside of state; - The Member's doctor orders a change in the level of care: - Pre-admission screening of the Social Security Act; The Member's safety or health is endangered; or - The medical care is urgently needed. - You must be transferred to another facility - DHMP gets a letter from you saying that you no longer want services.
-This letter must have information that requires that your services with DHMP end.
+- There is fraud; - DHMP must give notice by the date of the adverse benefit determination if: - The Member has passed away; - The Member is institutionalized and is not eligible for Medical Assistance services; - The Member's whereabouts are unknown and there is no forwarding address; - The Member has moved out of state or outside metropolitan Denver or has become eligible for CHP+ benefits outside of state; - The Member's doctor orders a change in the level of care; - You must be transferred to another facility quickly; - DHMP gets a signed letter from you saying that you no longer want the services.
+DHMP gets a signed letter from you that requires termination or reduction of services and says that you understand that service termination or reduction will occur.